wermos/blog/_posts/2023-07-04-gsoc-2-the-sympy-boogaloo.md

 If we look at the GitHub repo in the link, we see that the project was originally started in January 2016 by [augustt198](https://github.com/augustt198).

-This repository solved a long-standing feature request that people had asked for, as can be seen in this [SymPy mailing list email thread](https://groups.google.com/g/sympy/c/JxtvnWeRC7s) and this [old SymPy issue](https://github.com/sympy/sympy/issues/5418).
+This repository solved a long-standing feature request that people had asked for, as can be seen in this [SymPy mailing list email thread](https://groups.google.com/g/sympy/c/JxtvnWeRC7s) and [this](https://github.com/sympy/sympy/issues/5418) old SymPy issue.

 Soon after the repository was made, long-term SymPy contributor [@moorepants](https://github.com/moorepants) mentioned in [Issue #1](https://github.com/augustt198/latex2sympy/issues/1) that the SymPy community was interested in bring the codebase into SymPy itself.

 After that, the `latex2sympy` code was merged into SymPy in [#13706](https://github.com/sympy/sympy/pull/13706).

-The reason the history is important is to understand why ANTLR was used: Originally, since the LaTeX parser was not a part of SymPy, [augustt198](https://github.com/augustt198) was free to use whatever library he wanted, and he likely felt most comfortable with ANTLR.
+The reason the history is important is to understand why ANTLR was used: Originally, since the LaTeX parser was not a part of SymPy, [augustt198](https://github.com/augustt198) was free to use whatever library he wanted, and he likely felt most comfortable using ANTLR for the task.

 However, after the code became a part of SymPy (and even while that process was happening), there were [some concerns](https://github.com/sympy/sympy/pull/13706#issuecomment-360930090) about having ANTLR as an optional dependency.
 The priority at the time, however, was to get a LaTeX parser into SymPy as a sort of reference implementation or a baseline, and worry about the rest later.

 ### Issues

-There were a few issues with ANTLR, which were the reason other alternatives were being considered:
+There were a few issues with ANTLR, which is the reason other alternatives were being considered:

 1. The runtime package can be difficult to install.
 There have [been](https://github.com/augustt198/latex2sympy/issues/32) [reports](https://github.com/sympy/sympy/issues/14004#issuecomment-1072591073) of users who found the LaTeX parser's runtime dependencies difficult to install.
 There are a couple of packages on conda-forge with closely related names: `antlr4-python3-runtime` and `antlr-python-runtime`.
 Installing the wrong one causes hard-to-debug issues.
 As one user who ran into this issue pointed out,
   > That's a few lost hours for each of the two characters